pinballjim/Genesis-FeRAM-Cart/README.md

 This PCB layout has been modified to be universally compatible with Sega Genesis, 32X, and Electronic Arts cartridge shells.
+The file Cart_FeRAM_Holes.zip has been confirmed working with an order from PCBWay and with original shells.

 All credit goes to Mourix for alteration of the existing PCB design.
 I simply measured holes and begged.

 Unedited readme from original project is below.